23 August 2018

 on course website

-Humour, media and power are intertwined in many different ways.
-Publicity of politics is more entertaining-oriented than before, and our entertainment deals with politics more explicitly.
+Humour, politics and the media are intertwined in many different ways.
+Publicity of politics is more entertaining-oriented than before, and the world of entertainment deals with politics more explicitly.
 This course explores how politicians, advertisers, activists, satirists, and we as audiences use humour to make sense of topical issues and our lives.
-The rising significance of promotional and popular culture, as well as humour scandals and TV satire, are explored in order to provide an overview on politics of humour.
+The rising significance of promotional cultures, the internet and social media, as well as the so-called post-truth politics are explored in order to provide an overview on the politics of humour in today’s hybrid media landscape.

-The course offers lectures and workshops to analyse contemporary mediated humour from various perspectives.
+The course offers lectures, group work and individual assignments to analyse contemporary mediated humor from various perspectives.

-The course is designed for advanced Bachelor’s level or Master’s degree students of social sciences, media and communication, journalism, cultural studies, politics, literature, arts, or sociology.
+The course is designed for master’s and doctoral students of social sciences, media and communication studies, political science, sociology, journalism, cultural studies, and arts.

 Team work, discussions and presentations will allow the students to develop their social skills in a multicultural environment.
 Presentations and individual work also develop analytical and rhetorical skills needed in academic settings.